4 Top Guides on How to Use Agar Agar

 - Improve constipation: Agar can stimulate the lining of the large intestine and promote excretion, which has the effect of improving constipation.

-- Heat relief: Agar has the functions of heat prevention, detoxification and heat relief, which is a good product to eliminate the heat in hot summer.
+- Heat relief: Agar has the functions of heat prevention, detoxification, and heat relief, which is a good product to eliminate heat in hot summer.